 Say Nothing by Patrick Radden Keefe

-Say Nothing: A True Story of Murder and Memory in Northern Ireland is a work of nonfiction by Patrick Radden Keefe.
-It centers on the Troubles in Northern Ireland, starting with the 1972 abduction and murder of Jean McConville.
+Say Nothing: A True Story of Murder and Memory in Northern Ireland is a nonfiction work delving into the Troubles in Northern Ireland, particularly the 1972 abduction and murder of Jean McConville.

 Irish Fairy and Folk Tales by W.B.
 Yeats

-To provide some order, Yeats groups each chapter by subject, featuring mythical creatures such as fairies, ghosts, witches, and giants.
-Overall, Yeats creates a rich treasury of folklore that will continue to be enjoyed by readers for many years to come.
-Ideally, we suggest soaking in one story at a time instead of trying to read the whole book in one sitting.
+It offers a rich treasury of folklore that will continue to be enjoyed by readers for many years to come!
+We suggest soaking in one story at a time instead of trying to read the whole book in one sitting.

-Read More: The Ultimate Guide to Slea Head Drive on the Dingle Peninsula
+Read More: Slea Head Drive on the Dingle Peninsula

 Are you looking for more book lists?